 Spiritual immortality is offered by God through faith His Son, Christ Jesus (Romans 2:7).

 God alone created your body.
 God forms all bodies.
-Everything made is created by God, the Creator of all things (Isaiah 40:38; 43:15).
+Everything made is created by God, God is the Creator of all things (Isaiah 40:38; 43:15).

 We were created in love, for love, by love for God Himself.
-All of us, from the top of our head to the bottom of our feet and everything in between was created because of the love of God, because God is love, and loved us.
+All of us, from the top of our head to the bottom of our feet and everything in between was created because of the love of God, because God is love, and because God loved us first.

 God loved us before we loved Him.